 How Does At-Will Employment Affect Wrongful Termination Claims?

 Employment in Arizona is “at will.”
 This means you can quit at any time for any reason.
 Likewise, your employer can terminate you at any time for any reason, or no reason at all, but it cannot be an unlawful reason.
 It is rare that your employer will admit to terminating you unlawfully.
 Therefore, it is almost always a good idea, if you suspect you may have been terminated unlawfully, to consult with an employment attorney.

 Please don’t rely on legal advice from friends or the internet.
 Only an experienced Arizona wrongful termination lawyer can determine whether you have a good case and can help you strategize the best methods for efficiently seeking legal recourse.

 What to Do if You Suspect Wrongful Termination

-If you believe you may have been wrongfully terminated, talk to an experienced employment attorney for guidance.
+If you believe you may have been wrongfully terminated, talk to an experienced employment attorney at Gillespie Shields.
 Keep as many records of communications with your employer as possible.